 Examples of POP Displays

 Point of purchase displays can take a variety of forms.
 Usually, the displays are next to the items they’re promoting.
 They can be near the checkout counter, but they don’t have to be.

 One example of a point of purchase display is a small sign placed near a new product in a store, calling a shopper’s attention to that product.
 For example, if a grocery store gets a new type of cereal in stock, it can place a little sign on the shelf in front of the new product.
 The sign can be next to where the pricing information for the product is usually located.
 It gets people’s attention and can provide more details about the new item.

 Another example of a point of purchase display is a mobile, hung from the ceiling inside a store or at a trade show or convention.
 Mobiles call attention to a new product and can also help people find their way to your company’s trade show or expo booth or navigate their way over to the aisle that has the product in question.

-Similarly, a point of purchase display can include a stand-alone stand that has the product’s name on it and separates the product from the rest of the items for sale.
-For example, a retailer can place a stand in the middle of the aisle so that the new item is set apart from the rest and more likely to grab attention.
+Similarly, a point of purchase display can include a stand-alone sign with the product’s name on it and separates the product from the rest of the items for sale.
+For example, a retailer can place a stand in the middle of the aisle to set the new item apart from the rest and more likely to grab attention.

 Some of the other components that you might include or see used in point of purchase displays are:

 - Sectional fabric wall panels: Some point of purchase displays are quite large.
 If you’re looking to cover a wall in a booth at a trade show or have a wall in your store that’s free, sectional fabric wall panels can make sense.
 They easily join together to configure professional POP displays along aisles or around corners.